LatentDream/LatentDream/README.md

-## 🌱 Currntly doing a master degree in AI 🤖📊
+## 🌱 Currently doing a master degree in AI 🤖📊
 → [About me](https://guthi1.github.io/)

 <!--